As COVID-19 (coronavirus) spreads, many people are working from home as a precaution. Stay safe while keeping your business running smoothly.

 In any teaming relationship, communication is key.
 When bringing together remote teams, it is particularly important.
 Before project work begins, be sure to reach out to team members or independent contractors you’ve engaged to talk through your plan for communication.
 Be sure to ask about people’s work hours and time zones to get an idea of when the majority of your team will be available and online.

 Consider scheduling a short weekly meeting or check-in to touch base on progress.
 If possible, host some of these meetings via video chat so team members can see one another face-to-face.
 Being able to see one another is helpful in bringing a team together and building a sense of community.

 3. Get to Know Your Team to Build Trust

 Establishing trust is important for a team to work well together, especially for remote teams.
 Build in time for team members to properly get to know one another before the project starts.
 Give team members a chance to talk about their individual expectations, walk through key milestones and deliverables, and answer any questions or concerns.

 Taking the time to get to know one another will help people feel that their needs have been heard and accounted for, making your team stronger and more aligned from the start.

 If you are not used to working with people remotely, it can be unnerving not to be able to step in and monitor daily work.
 This is where communication and trust come in.
 With a defined plan for communication, you can check in regularly without feeling the need to monitor workers every minute of the day.
 And, if you are able to trust that people are doing the work they need to and are meeting goals, this should ease stress as well.
 Every person will work slightly differently; be open to different methods of working and try to refrain from putting everyone in the same box.

-If independent contractors are a part of your team, it is particularly important to remain mindful of the client-contractor relationship.
+If independent contractors are a part of your remote team, it is particularly important to remain mindful of the client-contractor relationship.
 Find a balance between setting the right expectations, but backing off and letting the contractor complete their job without too much oversight.